 - Make it ahead.
 One of the BEST parts about carrot cake is that it gets better with time, even after 1 full day.
 The flavors mingle, the moisture prevails, and the cream cheese frosting sets into the layers.
 It’s ridiculously good!
 You can make and frost the cake 1 day in advance.
 Keep it covered in the refrigerator and bring to room temperature, if desired, before serving.

 - Use freshly grated carrots.
-Grate them yourself.
+Grate them yourself for the freshest, best result.

 My Favorite Carrot Cake Recipe